OpenPrinting/cups-snap/README.md

 There is a Printer Application for [PostScript](https://snapcraft.io/ps-printer-app), [HPLIP](https://snapcraft.io/hplip-printer-app), and [Gutenprint](https://snapcraft.io/gutenprint-printer-app).
 All the other drivers are joined together in the [GhostScript Printer Application](https://snapcraft.io/ghostscript-printer-app).

 See also the [overview in the Snap Store](https://snapcraft.io/search?q=OpenPrinting).

+In addition, there is also the [Legacy Printer Application](https://github.com/OpenPrinting/pappl-retrofit#legacy-printer-application) contained in [pappl-retrofit](https://github.com/OpenPrinting/pappl-retrofit) which makes all drivers classically installed for the system's classically installed CUPS available in a Printer Application and this way for the CUPS Snap.
+It is especially helpful for drivers which are not (yet) available as Printer Application.
+Note that this Printer Application cannot be provided as a Snap as it otherwise had no access to the drivers.

 If your printer is a driverless IPP printer (AirPrint, Mopria, IPP Everywhere, Wi-Fi Direct Print) you do not need a Printer Application.
 If you connect such a printer via USB, you need [IPP-over-USB support](https://github.com/OpenPrinting/ipp-usb), also available as [Snap](https://snapcraft.io/ipp-usb).